As the World: Album content

-"All Ways The Same" is a short instrumental intro featuring a string ensemble arranged and composed by keyboardist Chris Buzby./ The strings are accompanied by vocalizations by Echolyn themselves.
+"All Ways The Same" is a short instrumental intro featuring a string ensemble composed and arranged by keyboardist Chris Buzby.
+The strings are accompanied by vocalizations by Echolyn themselves.

 "As The World" begins in A minor with acoustic guitar and vocals with a simple percussion.
 As bass and drums are added, vocal harmonies come into play, as well as organ continuo by Buzby.
 Toward the middle of the song, the syncopated vocals and contrapuntal instrumentation may remind the listener of Gentle Giant more so on this song more than most other Echolyn pieces.

 Tracks 7 through 11 comprise a suite entitled "Letters".
 "My Dear Wormwood" is based on The Screwtape Letters by author C.S.
 Lewis.

 The album closer, "Never the Same", is their most requested song to play live.
 Guitarist/vocalist Brett Kull has commented that while the group is hailed for being extraordinarily "proggy", the song is a relatively simple one in 3/4 time.
 The song reflects the influences of The Beatles and Simon and Garfunkel more than the oft-cited progressive rock ones.

 In 2000, the masters of As the World were returned to the band by record executive Michael Caplan, who originally signed them to Epic Records/Sony Music in 1994.
 The album was remastered in 2005 by Brett Kull and reissued with new artwork and packaging, plus a bonus DVD of their live performance at The Ritz in Detroit, MI on Saturday, March 4, 1995, just days before the release of As the World.
 The DVD ends with short interview with Brett and Ray by local rock journalist Devin McPherson.
 The other bands on the bill that night were fellow prog-rockers Discipline and two thrash bands, Cymonic Drive and Unseasonable Story.